 A Program Working Group has now been established.
 It aims to meet once a month.
-The current chair of the 3BBR Program Working Group is Garry Havrillay (Vice-President of West Gippsland Community Radio Inc.) who takes responsibility for liaising with the Board before ongoing schedule changes are ratified. vicepresident@3bbrfm.org.au
+The current chair of the 3BBR Program Working Group is Garry Havrillay (Vice-President) who takes responsibility for liaising with the Board before ongoing schedule changes are ratified. vicepresident@3bbrfm.org.au